Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Since this was a road trip, parking was a key consideration everywhere except Bucharest and Timișoara, where we didn’t yet have—or had already returned—the hire car.
 In smaller towns, parking was usually straightforward.
 In larger cities, it sometimes became part of the adventure.
 (The six laps of a Cluj-Napoca block just to access the code for a gated car park is one of those ‘special’ travel memories!)

 We travelled in April, so air conditioning wasn’t necessary—but we were grateful for heating on more than one occasion.
 On a bitterly cold day in Cluj-Napoca, it was a relief to duck back to our apartment to thaw out before venturing out again.
 I also tended to choose places close to the town centre, which made it easy to explore on foot and take breaks during the day.
+If you’re deciding where to base yourself, this guide on where to stay in Bucharest for first timers breaks down the best areas.

 About half of our accommodation included breakfast, which helped reduce our overall food spend.
 We don’t yet prioritise elevators, though that’s something to keep in mind if you have mobility concerns—around half our stays involved carrying bags up at least one flight of stairs.